-Austrian soprano Christina Gansch, was the 2014 Ferrier Award Winner and graduated with distinction from the Mozarteum, Salzburg and the Royal Academy of Music, London.
+Austrian soprano Christina Gansch was winner of the 2014 Ferrier Award and graduated with distinction from the Mozarteum, Salzburg and the Royal Academy of Music, London.

 During her studies Christina had her international operatic debut in Montpellier as Amore in Gluck’s ‘Orfeo et Euridice’ (2013) followed by Barbarina in ‘Le Nozze di Figaro’ at the Theater an der Wien under Nicolaus Harnoncourt (2014).
 Christina was part of the Hamburgische Staatsoper for three years (2014/16 International Opera Studio, 2016/17 Ensemble) during which she began to build up her international career.

 Since then she has debuted at the Salzburg Festival (Young singers project, Barbarina, C minor mass and Servilia), the Berlin Staatsoper (Waldvogel in ‘Siegfried’ under Daniel Barenboim) and the Opera National de Paris (Papagena in ‘Die Zauberflöte’) as well as recording Zerlina in ‘Don Giovanni’ with Teodor Currentzis for Sony Classical.